- Gartner operates more like a fashion magazine than a true IT analytics firm.

 - The American Petroleum Institute claims to be a research entity, but they are a well-known front organization for large petroleum companies.
 No big surprise, the API denies global warming, something that 97% of climatologists agree is real.

 - The Heritage Foundation also claims to be a research entity, but they are a false front that follows no research rules and produces propaganda for big donors.
 As a donor, you can pay the Heritage Foundation not only to study anything you want, but you can tell them what you want the conclusions to be.
-The Heritage Foundation is quite influential in policymaking; they give impressive titles to people with no academic or another background in the areas that they write on.
+The Heritage Foundation is quite influential in policymaking; they give impressive titles to people with no academic or other background in the areas that they write on.

 Gartner is the same way.
-While I have seen Gartner excoriated in private conversations with many people, for Gartner gets mostly a free pass in the media.
+While I have seen Gartner excoriated in private conversations with many people, Gartner gets mostly a free pass in the media.
 And if a software vendor were to challenge Gartner openly, Gartner could retaliate against them.
 Since Gartner does not publish the underlying numbers to what makes up the ratings, it would be hard to prove if they did.

 Gartner has stated that is publishing and advice are merely its opinions.
 It reported this in the case brought by ZL Technologies, who were suing them for essentially using a rigged system and pretending that the Gartner ombudsman provided remediation when in fact, they did nothing when ZL Technologies brought the issue to Gartner.

 So there you have it.
-Gartner itself states that it does not perform research, but of course, they admit this only in certain circumstances.
+Gartner states that it does not perform research, but of course, they admit this only in certain circumstances.
 Conversely, Gartner’s website does not indicate this, and when you speak to people from Gartner, all you hear about is how strong their research is, and Gartner’s website is filled with puffery about how much they do research.
 But when challenged in court, they walk away from all of those contentions and declare they are just offering “opinions.”

 The Similarity Between Gartner and the Fictitious Runway Magazine